mrinal1702/Protein-bar-cut-classifier/README.md

 - **F1 score ≈ 0.92** → the model is very good at correctly identifying cutting-friendly bars (balance of precision and recall).
 - **ROC-AUC ≈ 0.99** → almost perfect ability to rank cutting-friendly bars above non-friendly ones.

 Since the F1 score is high, we can be confident moving forward with this model.
+The model could be improved with more data and more intervals and labels, but for a preliminary analysis, a binary label of cutting friendly vs not cutting friendly should suffice.

 ---